 This type of action allows you to specify one of two possible actions to perform at this step of the Workflow, depending on the answer to a Yes or No question.

-In this example, we've created a Workflow specifically targeted at Organization registrants for our upcoming Symposium event.
-Based on how many people each organization is sending to our Symposium (i.e., the total amount of their registration,) we will create one of two different types of Prospect on that organization's account.
+In this example, we've created a Workflow specifically targeted at Company registrants for our upcoming Symposium event.
+Based on how many people each company is sending to our Symposium (i.e., the total amount of their registration,) we will create one of two different types of Prospect on that company's account.